 Read our full PureVPN review.

 NordVPN has been around for more than a decade.
 It is one of the oldest providers out there.
 Its popularity does not see to fade, thanks to its huge server network and excellent value for the money.
-The provider’s servers fleet is one of the largest with 1779 of them in 61 countries around the world, including 58 in Hong Kong alone.
+The provider’s servers fleet is one of the largest with 5,800 servers in 59 countries, including 84 in Hong Kong alone.
 The company has been criticized in the past for suffering from speed issues but this is something NordVPN has made great efforts to address recently.
 Privacy is NordVPN’s strongest point and being based in Panama means they are free to not retain any user information whatsoever.

 NordVPN provides 256-bit encryption on OpenVPN with 2048-bit Diffie-Hellman keys as standard.
 The service also offers several additional useful security features including a kill switch and shared IP addresses.
 Other unique features include double VPN servers (where your data is encrypted twice and rerouted through two successive VPN servers for extra protection) and Onion over VPN servers (where your data is redirected through the TOR Network as well as a VPN for even better security).

 CyberGhost is another well-known VPN provider.
 It made our list because the service works great and delivers what’s expected.
-This provider has whopping 1300 servers in some 30 different countries.
-Among these, 24 servers are located in Hong Kong.
+This provider has whopping 6,000+ servers in 87 countries.
+Among these, 70 servers are located in Hong Kong.
 This makes CyberGhost an excellent option to unblock many kinds of American geo-blocked content.

 By default, CyberGhost uses the OpenVPN protocol with 256-bit AES Encryption and 2048-bit keys.
 For ultimate security, the provider also uses perfect secrecy.
 By generating a random key for each session, intercepting the connection is made much harder.
 CyberGhost has a strict zero-logging policy.
 The provider doesn’t even keep user’s email addresses.
 It chose to have purchases processed by resellers so the only personal information it ever has about its users is their usernames.
 Other important features of the service include an Internet kill switch that will automatically disconnect your network if the VPN connection goes down as well as DNS and IP leak protection.
 As for the VPN client apps, that are available for Windows, Mac OS, iOS and Android.